Skip to main content

 Vumatel has passed more than two million homes, the largest fibre footprint of any single network in South Africa, concentrated in metro suburbs.

 That scale is why Vumatel is the line most suburban households end up comparing first (the network-size rankings are tracked by Telecoms Channel).
-One thing to keep on your radar: Vumatel changed its pricing from 1 April 2026 and lifted some line speeds at no extra cost around the same time (covered by Atomic), so the figure you saw last year may have moved.
+One thing to keep on your radar: Vumatel raised its prices from 1 April 2026 in its routine annual increase, which ISPs passed on to customers (some absorbing part of it), as Atomic detailed in its change notice.
+So the figure you saw last year has likely moved up.

 Check what's live at your street on our MWeb coverage page before you settle on a tier.